 Our approach, MIDAS, provides significantly higher explanatory power (high R-square and lower BIC), and we have provided a critical avenue for future studies.
 We have provided an effective solution for the mixed frequency data issue, which hinders studies regarding wealth inequality (Hasan et al., 2020).
 Therefore, future studies may benefit from employing this approach to consider the aforementioned omitted variables above to understand the effects of additional market factors on inequality distribution.
 These factors could be consumption habits between cultures, taxation or intergenerational transfer of wealth, which has been one of the hottest debate topics in recent years (Nolan et al., 2021).
 Therefore, future studies may apply the MIDAS approach to understand the effects of inheritance tax impact on income and wealth inequality across developing and developed countries.
 Hence, it provides insightful information for policymakers to assess the efficiency of the taxation systems in equalising income and wealth distribution by comparing the tax systems between developing and developed countries.
 Because in certain countries, such as the USA, a significant proportion of national incomes are distributed through tax (Piketty et al., 2018).
 Additionally, in this study, we use univariate ADL-MIDAS, which can effectively examine the relationships between variables with significantly better explanatory power (R-square and BIC).
 However, the future studies may apply multivariate ADL-MIDAS model to study similar topic with additional variables, which is helpful to compare the results between univariate and multivariate ADL-MIDAS model in this domain.

-A: Autoregressive Distributed Lag – Mixed Frequency Data Sampling (ADL-MIDAS).
+Appendix A: Autoregressive Distributed Lag – Mixed Frequency Data Sampling (ADL-MIDAS).

+The ADL-MIDAS is an extended model building upon the MIDAS framework invented by Ghysel et al. (2004).
+Originally, the MIDAS models were considered a Distributed Lag polynomial, designed to measure the relationships of variables at different frequencies.
+The fundamental idea is to add the MIDAS model to auto-regressive distributed lag (ADL) model.
+In detail, the Autoregressive Distributed Lag regression model with dependent variable Y and independent variable X is presented as ADL (pYA, mxA) below:

+Yt+1A=c+i=1pYA-1αiYt-iA+i=0mxA-1βiXt-iA +μt+1,

+Where:

+pYA is lag of YtAand mxA is lag of XtA

-werethe siesThe fis lag of However, assuming Y and X are at different frequencies (low-frequency and high-frequency respectively), then depending on the polynomial specifications, the ADL model with mixed frequency data will be different.
+However, assuming Y and X are at different frequencies (low-frequency and high-frequency respectively), then depending on the polynomial specifications, the ADL model with mixed frequency data will be different.
 There are a few polynomial specification options, such as beta polynomial, Almon lag polynomial and step functions.
 In this study, we choose the Almon lag polynomial.
 Therefore, the ADL-MIDAS model becomes as Eq.
 (3).
 In practice, the MIDAS model has been developed into numerous new models such as unrestricted MIDAS (U-MIDAS), autoregressive structure MIDAS (AR-MIDAS).
 Additionally, the MIDAS model can be incorporated into the GARCH model (GARCH-MIDAS) for modelling the volatility of financial mixed frequency time series data.

 Appendix B: Robustness test results.